 These changes have led to what’s known as “multi-screening,” and it’s having a huge impact on e-commerce conversions.
 With the typical consumer journey involving more devices and touchpoints than ever, it can be incredibly challenging to stay ahead.

 Thankfully, there are three micro-measurements that can make it much easier to understand consumer behaviours in a mobile-first, multi-screen world:

 E-commerce sites tend to have expansive product offerings that require more resources, but that doesn’t mean they get a free pass when it comes to load time expectations.
 The longer it takes a website to load, the lower the conversion rate: A one-second delay can result in 7% fewer conversions.

 With so many competing digital marketing tasks, it can be easy to put site speed tests on the backburner.
-That’s why we highly recommend making it a habit to regularly analyze your site performance with Google’s free PageSpeed Insights — put it on your calendar if you have to — to ensure slow pages aren’t lowering your revenue potential.
-To get a sense of common e-commerce site errors, check out this post.
+That’s why we highly recommend making it a habit to regularly analyse your site performance with Google’s free PageSpeed Insights — put it on your calendar if you have to — to ensure slow pages aren’t lowering your revenue potential.

 These days, consumers can move from smartphones to laptops and back again with incredible speed and ease.
 With the ever-increasing array of both devices and channels — paid search, local search, Google Shopping, social commerce, marketplaces and many, many more — the potential touchpoint combinations are virtually endless.

 Some people are consistently using smartphones; others want to wait until they’re seated in front of a desktop screen or laptop keyboard to more closely examine products.
 Some prefer search and email for shopping ideas; others rely on Facebook feeds and Pinterest boards.
 Each person’s impression of your brand will vary based on the apps they’re using and the screen sizes they’re viewing.

 So … how do you optimise the experience for everyone?